j4velin/photobooth/README.md

                           or

-button -- Raspberry Pi ----> Android tablet
+button -- Raspberry Pi ----> Android tablet with front-facing camera

 ## photos ##